Marj Dusay: Personal life

 In 1955, she married John Dusay, a physician.
-They had a son and a daughter, Debra, who is an actress.
+They had a son, Randy, and a daughter, Debra, who is an actress.
 The marriage ended in divorce in 1962.
 In 1967, she married Thomas Perine, who died in 1987.
+Randy Dusay died in 1993 from AIDS.

 Beginning in 1984, Dusay sponsored the Marj Dusay Celebrity Golf Tournament in Russell, Kansas.
 The event was designated as a fundraiser for the Kansas Child Abuse Prevention Centers and for establishing a statewide hotline.

-On January 28, 2020, Dusay died at the age of 83.
+On January 28, 2020, Dusay died at age 83 in Manhattan, New York.